Staff

 Anders works as a clinical research coordinator for the ELITE study in addition to managing the day to day operations of My Heart Counts.
 He has loved working on these projects because he gets to look the at health of the fittest in the world while trying to increase health on a wide scale for the most sedentary portion of the population.
 Outside or working in the Ashley Lab, you’ll find Anders training or racing on his bike, often for Team USA.

 Mia is a Clinical Research Coordinator for the Molecular Transducers of Exercise in Heart Failure (MoTrX-HF) study and Program Manager for the Undiagnosed Disease Network and Bioinformatics Center of the Molecular Transducers of Physical Activity Consortium (MoTrPAC).
 She joined the Ashley Lab in November 2023.
 She is especially interested in exploring biomolecular responses to exercise and the effects of physical activity on the cardiovascular system.
-Mia is majoring in Health Sciences at Northeastern University with a special interest in physical activity and nutrition.
+Mia received her BS in Health Sciences at Northeastern University with a special interest in physical activity and nutrition.
 As a Boston native, Mia enjoys terrible iced coffee and the wonderfully mild winter of Palo Alto in her free time.

 Mihir Samdarshi is a Bioinformatics Engineer primarily working on the MoTrPAC project.
 He received his Bachelor’s degree in Biology, with a minor in Computer Science, from Loyola Marymount University.
 Mihir joined the lab after a stint launching the Data Science/Engineering team at Beyond Meat.
 Mihir’s research interest is in developing novel visualizations and high-throughput computational methods in the “multi-omics” space of biomedical sciences.
 In particular, Mihir is interested in leveraging and popularizing technologies that have been well-established in the software industry, but that have not yet broken through to the computational biosciences, such as cloud computing and the Rust programming language.
 In his spare time Mihir likes to spend time outdoors, play video games (Factorio, Civilization, and Borderlands are his favorites), as well as tinker with hardware and electronics.